LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 }
 ```

 But how does this work?
-Well, when we are returning values within object, actually we are using object literal property value shorthand, previous example is completely identical to the following one:
+Well, when we are returning values within the object, actually we are using object literal property value shorthand, previous example is completely identical to the following one:

 ```js
 return {